architect-templates/go/README.md

 $ architect dev .
 ```

-When this command completes, you can reach your new application by going to https://app.localhost.architect.sh.
+When this command completes, you can reach your new application at https://app.localhost.architect.sh.
 ### Make your own changes

 This application's `architect.yml` file contains a `debug` block that enables hot-reloading for each service
 within the component.
-That means you can make changes to the source code and those changes will be applied to the
-environment automatically.
-This allows you to quickly iterate and see your changes without having to restart the
+That means you can make changes to the source code, which will automatically apply to the environment.
+This lets you quickly iterate and see your changes without restarting the
 application stack.

 Give it a try!
 Search inside your project for “Favorite Movie” and change this string to "Favorite Pizza" Once you save
-the file, you’ll see the frontend service recompiling in the logs and then your browser window will update automatically.
+the file, you’ll see the frontend service recompiling in the logs, and then your browser window will update automatically.

 ## Deploy to the Cloud
-Want to try deploying this application to a cloud environment?
+Do you want to try deploying this application to a cloud environment?
 Architect's got you covered there, too!
 We offer free preview environments in our community cloud where you can deploy your applications
 before deploying to staging or prod.
-This is a great opportunity for testing and getting early feedback before merging
+This is an excellent opportunity for testing and getting early feedback before merging
 your code.
-In fact, you can [configure your GitOps](https://docs.architect.io/tutorial/creating-a-component)
+You can [configure your GitOps](https://docs.architect.io/tutorial/creating-a-component)
 to automatically deploy every PR to Architect's community cloud.

 ### Create an environment